Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 Test failures and HSM Warning flags for Mountain BMCs with the Redfish BMC Manager status shown above can be safely ignored.

-### BMCs set to "On" state in HSM
+### BMCs set to `On` state in HSM

-The following HMS functional test may fail due to a known issue because of CMMs setting BMC states to "On" instead of "Ready" in HSM:
+The following HMS functional test may fail due to a known issue because of CMMs setting BMC states to `On` instead of `Ready` in HSM:

 * `test_smd_components_ncn-functional_remote-functional.tavern.yaml`